Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Can diet help ulcers heal?

 Yes.
-A gentle, balanced diet can help soothe the stomach lining and promote healing.
-Focus on lean proteins, non-acidic fruits and vegetables, whole grains, and low-fat dairy, while avoiding known irritants.
+A mild, moderate diet is useful in calming down the stomach lining and ensuring a medication.
+Using preferred foods that contain lean proteins, non-acidic foods and vegetables, whole grains, and low-fat dairy, and avoiding irritants.

 Is peptic ulcer disease contagious?